Banner Desktop Banner Mobile

 What is acne?

 Acne is a common skin condition caused by clogged hair follicles beneath the skin.
 Sebum (an oil that prevents the skin from drying out) and dead skin cells tend to clog pores which cause lesions known as pimples or zits.
-The outbreaks usually show up on the face, but they can also show up on a person’s back, chest and shoulders.

 What are the types of acne?